Classic Lemon Curd

 - 1 cup (7 oz, 200 g) granulated sugar

 - 1 cup (8 oz, 236 ml) fresh lemon juice (about 5-6 lemons)

 - 1 TBSP grated lemon zest

-- Combine all of the ingredients together in a medium saucepan and whisk together.
+- Combine the eggs, egg yolks, sugar, lemon juice, and salt together in a medium saucepan and whisk together.

 - Heat over low heat, whisking constantly until the mixture comes to a boil and thickens.
 You want to whisk continuously so that you do not have large chunks of coagulated egg in the curd.